ergl/jASM/CodingStyle.md

     }
 ```

-Note that the closing brace is empty on a line of its own, except in the cases where it is followed by a continueation of the same statement, ie a `while` or
+Note that the closing brace is empty on a line of its own, except in the cases where it is followed by a continuation of the same statement, ie a `while` or
 `else`, like this:

 ```java